 Acrylic Paint Cons

-- Acrylics darken as they dry, making it more challenging to paint the values you are envisioning.
+- Acrylics darken as they dry, making it more challenging to paint the values you envision.
 However, with practice, you will get used to the value changes during the drying process.

 - Because acrylics dry fast, you will have to work quickly.
-The quick-drying time also makes it a challenge for mixing colors.
+The quick-drying time also makes it a challenge to mix colors.

-- You will have to clean your brushes quickly because dried paint will ruin the bristles.
+- You must clean your brushes quickly because dried paint will ruin the bristles.
 I keep my paintbrushes in a glass of water while painting with acrylics to prevent the paint from drying on the bristles.

-If you’re concerned about the toxicity of the paint and cleaners, around yourself, your children, or your pets and do not have a well-ventilated area to work in, acrylics might be the choice for you.
+If you’re concerned about the toxicity of the paint and cleaners around yourself, your children, or your pets and do not have a well-ventilated area to work in, acrylics might be your choice.

 Final Thoughts about Oil Paints And Acrylic Paints Which Is Better

-There are pros and cons for both oil paints and acrylic paints, and the best medium for you will depend on your goals and if you have a well-ventilated area to work in.
+There are pros and cons for both oil paints and acrylic paints, and the best medium for you will depend on your goals and if you have a well-ventilated area.

 You will have to learn different techniques for both paints, and they will produce different results.
 But both will create beautiful paintings.